dotnet/docs-desktop/dotnet-desktop-guide/xaml-services/types-for-primitives.md

 ---
 title: "Built-in Types for Common XAML Language Primitives"
-description: Learn about the XAML 2009 introduction of XAML language-level support for several data types that are frequently used primitives in common language runtime (CLR) and other programming languages. ms.date: "03/30/2017"
+description: Learn about the XAML 2009 introduction of XAML language-level support for several data types that are frequently-used primitives in common language runtime (CLR) and other programming languages. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "XAML language primitives [XAML Services]"